 The method for determining appropriate crewing is an 'appropriate crewing assessment', also referred to as a 'crewing evaluation'.
 This assessment considers the kind of operations being performed, the operational environment, and the people on or near the vessel.
-Marine Order 504, Schedule 1, clause 6(6) provides a list of facts to be considered, including:
+Marine Order 504, Schedule 1, clause 6(4) provides a list of facts to be considered, including:

-- What tasks will the vessel undertake and what will the crew be required to do? - How many persons will the vessel carry and how will they be monitored? - What equipment or aids to navigation are fitted on the vessel?
+- What kind of operation does the vessel undertake and what are the requirements of key onboard operations? - What tasks will the vessel undertake in addition to safe navigation, and what will the crew be required to do? - How many persons will the vessel carry and how will they be monitored? - What equipment or aids to navigation are fitted on the vessel?
 What training do the crew require to be able to use such equipment or aids? - Where will the vessel operate?
 What are the expected traffic, weather, sea, and visibility conditions?
 How will conditions affect the performance or duties of the crew? - When will the vessel operate?
 How long will the vessel operate for?
 What arrangements are there for the crew to rest? - How will fatigue affect the crew?
 How will fatigue be managed? - How will the vessel's crew deal with an emergency?
 What training will be required? - What maintenance tasks need to be carried out by the crew?
 Are the crew trained to carry out maintenance safely? - How does the vessel's operations affect the environment?
 Are people onboard or near the vessel impacted by the vessel's operations? - What are the qualifications and experience levels of the crew?
 Are their qualifications and experience sufficient to carry out the required duties? - What support is available to the vessel if required?
 Are all crew aware of communications methods?
 Do they know how to seek help?